ComputationalAndPhysicalSystems/cronscan/README.md

 * Install SANE, and ensure user permissions for any attanched scanners

 If using Arduino light controls, ensure proper drivers and user device permissions are properly configured.

+If using GPIO on RPi to control neopixel LEDs, python version 3 must be installed including the adafruit libraries ----- finish writing this.

 Clone repository and alter constants found in go.sh script to reflect local configurations